War Horse: Out of the ordinary

 “It’s known as a very emotional experience” said Finn Caldwell of War Horse.
 “The audience response has been overwhelming from the start and so many people have come out having had the most incredible connection to the play and to the story.”

 Caldwell explained that the success of the piece was never guaranteed.
 Even novelist Michael Morpurgo considered the piece something of a risk, expressing his doubts at the capacity for his novel to be a stage play.
-But through the development all involved knew the play was something really quite out of the ordinary."It was really after the Queen came to see it that it became what it has become now in the public eye"
+But through the development all involved knew the play was something really quite out of the ordinary.

 “After it opened on the West End we weren’t sure how it would go.
 There were some nights when the house would only be half full and we’d say ‘I don’t know, it might close’.
 It was really after the Queen came to see it that it became what it has become now in the public eye and of course it’s still running now on the West End and Broadway and Canada and soon Australia”, he said.